kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/features.md

 ## Volume Snapshots

 This feature enables creating volume snapshots and restore volume from snapshot.
-The corresponding CSI feature (VolumeSnapshotDataSource) is beta since Kubernetes 1.17.
+The corresponding CSI feature (VolumeSnapshotDataSource) is GA since kubernetes 1.20.

-* CSI external-snapshotter v2.0.0 and higher is beta, version below v2.0.0 is Alpha.
-Since beta version, it requires `Snapshot Controller` to be deployed in the cluster.
 * To avail the feature. deploy the snapshot-controller and CRDs as part of their Kubernetes cluster management process (independent of any CSI Driver) .
 For more info, refer [Snapshot Controller](https://kubernetes-csi.github.io/docs/snapshot-controller.html)
 * For example on using snapshot feature, refer [sample app](./examples#snapshot-create-and-restore)